tmiller/policy-server/README.md

 to zero.

 *Warning* setting the queue too high can cause the go process to run out of open files.
-On a default linux configuration which has an allowed 1024 open files per process, a safe number is around 900 (allowing head room for workers to hold open connections).
+On a default Linux configuration which has an allowed 1024 open files per process, a safe number is around 900 (allowing head room for workers to hold open connections).